Planning a vacation can get a bit tricky.

 What if my boss says no?
 When should I ask?
 What should I say?
 Is it too soon for me to be requesting time off?
 Should I even ask!?

 These questions can make us have second thoughts about the whole thing.

-But, if you don’t want to spend your summer scrolling through Instagram and Snapchat, watching other people enjoy margaritas in Cabo San Lucas, sight-see in Cuba, party in Vegas, you may want to speak up now or forever hold your peace.
+But, if you don’t want to spend your work day scrolling through Instagram and Snapchat, watching other people enjoy margaritas in Cabo San Lucas, sight-see in Cuba, party in Vegas, you may want to speak up now or forever hold your peace.

 So, how do request time off in a way that increases your boss’s chances of saying yes?
 Follow these three rules.

 KNOW THE CULTURE OF YOUR OFFICE

 It’s essential to know the basics first: How many paid vacation days do you have available each year?
 Do you even have paid vacation?
 When are you’re eligible to start taking vacation if you’re new to the company?
 How is vacation time scheduled among the office?